Kathmandu to Lhasa Overland Tour via Everest Base Camp-8 days

 for this trip's comprehensive checklist.

-We advise specially the guest(s) with known heart or lungs or blood diseases to consult doctor before traveling.
-Mild headaches, fever, loss of appetite or stomach disorder are symptoms of AMS.
+It is important to make sensible plans in order to avoid AMS during the tour.
+Therefore, Himalayan Glacier would advise guest(s) to do some trekking or altitude activities in Nepal or elsewhere before taking this trip.
+We would also advise our guest(s), especially one(s) with known heart or lung or blood diseases to consult their doctor before traveling.
+Mild headaches, fever, loss of appetite or stomach disorders are all symptoms of AMS.

 Our website contains as much information as possible about this trip.
 However, if you wish to discuss any aspect of this trip or your suitability for it please contact us.